The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 Beyond the immediate fix, we made three structural changes to prevent a recurrence:

-• Explicit over implicit context: We deprecated the context helpers entirely on new endpoints. org_id and user_id are now injected via FastAPI's Depends() system as typed parameters.
-Every function that needs the org ID receives it explicitly — the data flow is visible in every function signature, not hidden in a global.
+• We deprecated the context helpers entirely on new endpoints. org_id and user_id are now injected via FastAPI's Depends() system as typed parameters.
+Every function that needs the org ID receives it explicitly.
+The data flow is visible in every signature instead of hidden in a global.

-• Cross-tenant isolation tests: We added integration tests that fire two concurrent requests for different orgs and assert each response contains only data belonging to the requesting org.
-These tests run in CI on every PR and took about three hours to write.
-They would have caught this bug in staging immediately.
+• We added cross-tenant isolation tests.
+Integration tests fire two concurrent requests for different orgs and assert each response contains only data belonging to the requesting org.
+They run in CI on every PR, took about three hours to write, and would have caught this bug in staging immediately.

-• Module-level state lint rule: We added a custom Pylint rule that flags any mutable module-level dict or list inside the services/ directory.
-Module-level state is fine for config and constants — not for per-request data.
-The linter makes the distinction enforced, not advisory.
+• We added a custom Pylint rule that flags any mutable module-level dict or list inside services/.
+Module-level state is fine for config and constants, not for per-request data.
+The linter makes the distinction enforced instead of advisory.

 The mistake wasn't carelessness.
 The developer who introduced it was experienced.
-The pattern — storing request context in a "global" — is completely normal in Flask, Django, and every other thread-per-request framework.
+The pattern of storing request context in a "global" is completely normal in Flask, Django, and every other thread-per-request framework.
 It's how you avoid prop-drilling context through twenty function signatures.
-For four years it had worked without issue.
+For four years it had worked fine.

 Flask's g isn't just a dict.
 It's backed by LocalProxy, which wraps threading.local().
 The safety is invisible unless you've read the source.
 When we copied the pattern without copying the mechanism, we got all of the convenience and none of the isolation.

-When migrating from a synchronous to an asynchronous framework, every piece of "ambient" state deserves a hard look.
-Thread-local storage, request-local proxies, singleton caches — they all behave differently when your execution model changes.
-What was safe in a thread-per-request world can become a data leak in an async one.
+Migrating from sync to async, every piece of "ambient" state deserves a hard look.
+Thread-local storage, request-local proxies, singleton caches.
+They all behave differently when the execution model changes.
+What was safe in thread-per-request can become a data leak in async.

-If you're running FastAPI and passing context through your call chain via anything other than explicit parameters or ContextVar, I'd audit it today.
+If you're running FastAPI and passing context through your call chain via anything other than explicit parameters or ContextVar, go audit it today.
 Not tomorrow.
-Today.
-Silent data leaks are patient.
-They wait for the right concurrency timing, then they show up in a support ticket with a screenshot.
+I'm serious.
+Silent data leaks wait for the right concurrency timing, and then they show up in a support ticket with a screenshot.

 Share this